I almost had a meltdown over a bottle of apple juice.

 This can only be accomplished if we follow the pattern for raising children as outlined in Deuteronomy 6.
-In a society that has made it normal for parents to spend as little as 8 to 15 hours with their kids during the course of a school week, this is a radical notion.
+In a society that has made it normal for parents to spend as little as 20 hours with their kids during the course of a school week, this is a radical notion.

 Most of these hours are task-driven: getting homework finished, driving to practice, doing baths before bedtime, making meals, etc., and almost all of this time is also dominated by the use of devices and screens.

 But with homeschooling, the parent-child relationship is one of overarching influence and time-intensive interaction– observing, teaching, correction, and encouragement.